Jaradrj/Learningjournal_M164/Day 4 - 03.06.25/README.md

 # Learningjournal_M164

-# Day 3 - 27.05.25
+# Day 4 - 03.06.25

 ## Activities
 Today, we took our LB1-exam, which covered all the topics from the days before in a theoretical and practical part.
 After that, I worked on reviewing SQL-JOINs.

 ## Key Learnings
-Working on understanding JOINs made me realize the differences.
-I managed to practically apply this Knowledge by accomplishing Tasks.
+* Working on understanding JOINs made me realize the differences
+* I managed to practically apply this Knowledge by accomplishing Tasks

 ## Theory